-Here at St. Louis we’ve put together a list of websites you may find useful, as a parent, to assist your child with their learning.
+Here at St. Louis we’ve put together a list of links and websites you may find useful, as a parent, to assist your child with their learning.

 We’ve divided the list up into curricular areas to make it easy.
 So, whether it’s a little additional help your child needs with their times tables or you’re looking for a creative art idea to keep them busy at home, you’re bound to find something you’ll love here.

 - http://www.rewardinglearning.com/dreimire/ – interactive website with good Irish games, stories and activities and pronounciations

 - http://www.teachnet.ie/clane/2008/ – has songs/poems on different themes as well as IWB downloads, powerpoints, worksheets and kids games ideas for all class levels

 - https://cnag.ie/ga/ – Conradh na Gaeilge is an Irish speaking community forum who try to actively promote the language.

 - http://www.beo.ie/ – monthly Irish magazine published online.